-- Submitted formal schedule for review and Monthly Progress Report. - Worked on development of test procedures (ongoing). - Submitted 23 test procedures for JPB review.
+- Submitted formal schedule for review and Monthly Progress Report. - Worked on development of test procedures (ongoing). - JPB reviewed a number of the 23 test procedures submitted last month.
+Comments were returned to the contractor on 10 of these procedures.

-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs. - When final Points List is received, complete the database and display to 100% for all locations. - Continue development of Test Procedures and respond to comments received from JPB.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs. - When final Points List is received, complete the database and display to 100% for all locations. - Continue development of Test Procedures and respond to comments received from JPB. - JPB has scheduled a Quality Systems Audit of ARINC.